AnimeKaizoku/KaizokuPatcher/README.md

 # KaizokuPatcher
-A simple script to apply patches to AnimeKaizoku's eng sub encodes and update them to dual audio or fansub remuxer versions with the intended file names.
+A simple script to apply patches to AnimeKaizoku's Eng Sub encodes and update them to Dual Audio or Fansub remuxed versions with the intended file names.

-The xdelta3 binary is already included so it doesn't require any prior setup or installation, it's just one click to apply the patch.
+The xdelta3 binary is already included so it doesn't require any prior setup or installation.
+It's just one click to apply the patch.

 ## How do I use this?